Matheus2237/Matheus2237/README.md

 - 👋 Hi, I’m @Matheus2237
 - 👀 I’m interested in music, cards and of course, coding
-- 🌱 I’m currently learning Java
+- 🌱 Currently learning Java
--	📚 I’m currently coursing Computer Science
+-	📚 Currently coursing Computer Science
 - 📫 You can reach me at mathpaulinor@gmail.com

 <!---